 The proceeds of life insurance and superannuation generally don’t form part of an estate (unless, for example, the estate has been named as a binding nominee that should benefit from the superannuation balance), however it depends on the terms of relevant policies and the nature of super nominations.
 In some cases, the insurance or super trustee may require a grant of probate to be made or resealed before determining who’s entitled to the insurance proceeds or super balance.

-Under Victorian jurisdiction, estates are often administered without a grant of probate, with banks and insurance companies releasing funds without probate if the value of the funds are low and there are no undue complications to the will.
+Under Victorian jurisdiction, estates are often administered without a grant of probate.
+Banks and insurance companies may release funds without probate if the value of the funds are low and there are no undue complications to the will.
 However, if an executor is required to prove their title to assets of the deceased, in Victoria probate is then required.

 If the deceased owned real estate either solely or as a tenant-in-common, probate is always required.
 But if assets were jointly held, a death certificate should be enough to transfer funds to the surviving joint holder, although an application to the Land Titles Office will be needed to transfer property.

-Super trustees will often pay funds directly to a nominee, however if the deceased’s nomination is invalid, they may choose to transfer to a specific person or the deceased legal’s representative.
+Super trustees will often pay funds directly to a nominee, however if the deceased’s nomination is invalid, they may choose to transfer to a specific person or the deceased’s legal representative.
 In such cases, the executor will need to contact the super fund to understand the terms of release.